-Frequent liaison meetings with stakeholders and regulators, in particular the Environment Agency will be held until the water resources return to levels where normal operations can be resumed.
-It may take some time for water resources to return to normal, therefore the duration of drought measures can last well beyond the return to normal rainfall patterns.
+It is sometimes hard to know exactly when a drought is over.
+So we will continue to hold frequent liaison meetings with stakeholders and regulators, in particular the Environment Agency, until our region's water resources return to levels where normal operations can be resumed.
+It may take some time for water resources to recover after a drought, and so the duration of drought measures can last well beyond the return to normal rainfall patterns.
 This recovery period needs careful monitoring and management before drought measures can be lifted.